KWellesly/ML4Anime/index.md

 |Euclidean|yes|0.906|0.632|0.4|
 |Euclidean|no|0.906|0.632|0.4|

-Like for the previous feature examinations, Cosine normalized had the lowest absolute average difference of 0.2.
+Like for the previous feature examinations, Cosine normalized had the lowest absolute average difference of 0.2, while Cosine un-normalized had the worst performance, with absolute average difference of 0.8.

 **Comparative Quantitative Feature Comparisons, EXAMPLE 3 and 4**